P391 ‘Introducing Desktop Audits’

 P391 was issued for Report Phase Consultation on 16 September 2019, with industry invited to respond by 5pm 27 September 2019.

-At its meeting on 10 October 2019 The BSC Panel considered approved P391 for implementation on 27 February 2020 as part of the February 2020 BSC Release. under Self Governance powers.
-BSC Parties have until 5pm on 30 October to appeal the Panel’s determination that P391 is a Self Governance Modification.
+At its meeting on 10 October 2019 The BSC Panel considered approved P391 for implementation on 27 February 2020 as part of the February 2020 BSC Release under Self Governance arrangements.